Diarrhea

 How can I prevent diarrhea?

-You can reduce your chances of getting or spreading infections that can cause diarrhea by washing your hands thoroughly with soap and warm water for 15 to 30 seconds
+Washing your hands can lower your chances of getting or spreading infections that can cause diarrhea.
+Wash your hands thoroughly with soap and water for at least 20 seconds7

 • after using the bathroom